cartigli/rosa/README.md

 The next big change needed is autonomous or asynchronous refactoring of the deltas table to only track differences generated with diff_match_patch, for an extreme efficiency upgrade compared to tracking the entire file's previous content.
 It needs to be asynchronous/autonomous because the atomic-y of the current config would face trouble attempting to compute the diff while doing an all-or-nothing upload.

 Check out the snql3 repository for the history and more information on this program and the MySQL server for this project.

+Required packages:
+  - xxhash (unless using hashlib; xxhash is mad fast but less secure.
+Just swap the code with xxhash for the commented out hashlib functions)
+  - mysql-connector-python (connection)
+  - Zstandard (compression)